lalanikarim/agent-spy/README.md

 - **uv** - Fast Python package manager
 - **React** - Modern frontend framework
 - **Ant Design** - Professional UI components

+**Note**: This project is not affiliated with LangChain AI or the LangSmith platform.
+The API compatibility is implemented independently based on public API specifications.

 ---